 - 1. Understand philosophy of Indian culture. - 2.
-Distinguish the Indian languages and literature among difference traditions. - 3.
+Distinguish the Indian languages and literature. - 3.
 Learn the philosophy of ancient, medieval and modern India. - 4.
 Acquire the information about the fine arts in India. - 5.
-Know the contribution of scientists of different eras. - 6.
-The essence of Yogic Science for Inclusiveness of society.
+Know the contribution of scientists of different eras.